 xfreerdp -u Administrator 157.119.xx.xxx

-And then it will ask you to enter the password.
+Then it will ask you to enter the password.

 By following the steps above, you can quickly set up and customize your RDP connection to suit your needs.